 It is important when you meet with your supervisor, to plan your milestones as you progress through your degree.
 There are many resources available to you, to achieve these milestones.
 Many are listed in the Expanding Horizons website.

 Need help in getting the writing done?
-Then the Dissertation Boot Camp may be what you need to sign up for.
-A week of just writing, find out more about what it is and when the next boot camp is.
+Then the Dissertation Boot Camp & Dissertation on the Lake may be what you need to sign up for.
+A week of just writing, find out more about what it is and when the next camps are.